briankegerreis/covid-model/README.md

 Rscript control.R -m 30 -c 30 -n 20000 -e 44 -r 0.1 -d1 0.005 -d2 0.07 -q 0.17  -i 0.05 -t 300 -x 50 -l 0.5 -s foldername

 where :
- - m is the number of independent simulations you want to run
+ - m is the number of independent simulations you want to run,
  - c is the number of cores to be used to run the script.
-If this value is set to F the script will not use parallelized computations (and will be suitable for Windows users)
+If this value is set to F the script will not use parallelized computations (and will be suitable for Windows users),
- - n is the population size
+ - n is the population size,
- - e is the expected degree of the graph (average number of contacts per individual)
+ - e is the expected degree of the graph (average number of contacts per individual),
- - r is the recovery rate (i.e. 1 over the average time an individual remains infected)
+ - r is the recovery rate (i.e. 1 over the average time an individual remains infected),
- - d1 d2 are the death probabilities (first value is for the highly connected individuals, second value for the lowly connected individuals)
+ - d1 d2 are the death probabilities (first value is for the highly connected individuals, second value for the lowly connected individuals),
- - q is the fraction of "vulnerable" individuals (i.e. less  connected and with a higher death rate).
+ - q is the fraction of "vulnerable" individuals (i.e. less  connected and with a higher death rate),
- - i is the probability that an infected individual infects on of its neighbors
+ - i is the probability that an infected individual infects on of its neighbors,
- - t is the maximum time for the simulations
+ - t is the maximum time for the simulations,
- - x is the minimal number of infected individuals that has to be reached to consider a simulation as successful (to avoid considering epidemics that die out very quickly without reaching an exponential phase).
+ - x is the minimal number of infected individuals that has to be reached to consider a simulation as successful (to avoid considering epidemics that die out very quickly without reaching an exponential phase),
  - l is a parameter related to the exponent of the power law degree distribution (see Qiao et al. (2018)).
-To run a simulation under an Erdős-Rényi graph set lambda to -1.
+To run a simulation under an Erdős-Rényi graph set lambda to -1,
  - s is a prefix for the name of the output folders.

 The script lockdown.R allows to simulate the spread of an epidemic when a lockdown takes place.
 It can be run by  modifying  the following command:

-Rscript lockdown.R -m 30 -c 30 -n 20000 -e 44 -r 0.1 --d1 0.005 --d2 0.07 -q 0.17  -i 0.05 -t 300 -x 50 -l 0.5 -s foldername --oLD 1 -v 0.1 --pLD 0.5 -- mLD 10 --pLD 0.6
+Rscript lockdown.R -m 30 -c 30 -n 20000 -e 44 -r 0.1 --d1 0.005 --d2 0.07 -q 0.17  -i 0.05 -t 300 -x 50 -l 0.5 -s foldername --oLD 1 -v 0.1 --pLD 0.5 --mLD 10 --dLD 30

 where the additional parameters are :
- - oLD is strategy of the Lockdown (1 or 2, see Supplementary Methods).
+ - oLD is strategy of the Lockdown (1 or 2, see Supplementary Methods),
- - v is the "intervention time", i.e. cumulative fraction of the population that has to be infected  before the intervention is made
+ - v is the "intervention time", i.e. cumulative fraction of the population that has to be infected  before the intervention is made,
- - pLD is the probability to remove each vertex in strategy 1.
+ - pLD is the probability to remove each vertex in strategy 1,
- - mLD is the maximum number of edges per vertex in strategy 2.
+ - mLD is the maximum number of edges per vertex in strategy 2,
+ - dLD is the duration of the lockdown in days.